Day 4 of #100DaysOfCode — Mastering useEffect in React

 When to use:

-- Syncing state with props
+- Syncing derived state with props or other state values.

 How Does the Dependency Array Actually Work?